ocean0yohsuke/deepcontrol/README.markdown

     .../yourproject$ stack build

-If Stack yields as below, it means that `deepcontrol` failed to be resolved on yourproject's Stack resolver.
+If Stack yields a messeage below, it means that `deepcontrol` failed to be resolved on yourproject's Stack resolver.
-Probably you will get this message since `deepcontrol` is just one of miner modules yet.
+Probably you will get this message since `deepcontrol` is just one of miner libraries yet.

     .../yourproject$ stack build
     While constructing the BuildPlan the following exceptions were encountered: